 In some cases, the Consultant implementing the assignment might be one of the CoGAP Champions or representing one or more farmers' organizations which might, for example, take responsibility for developing specific new demonstration facilities (e.g. field trials).
-However, the network must be multi-actor with a broad diversity of CoGAP Champions, and if possible, with research institutes and universities involved.

 - 7. The Consultant should identify and clearly justify the most appropriate / important good agricultural practices for demonstrating in the region taking into account of the agroclimatic conditions and specific farm types / sizes that prevail.
 Numerous factors are likely to influence the selection of good practices and these should be clearly identified / explained.
 Appropriate reference should be made to the Local Action Plans for water protection against pollution caused by nitrates from agricultural sources that have been prepared by local authorities in the region. - 8.
-The consultant must demonstrate that they have access to CoGAP Champions throughout the region.
+The consultant must provide an indicative list of the CoGAP Champions throughout the region, demonstrating having access to them.
 Their distribution should consider the need to limit the time for participants to travel and the fact that proximity of the site of Discussion Farmer Group to farmers means also an exchange of experience within the local environment.
-This might include existing farmers' organizations. - 9.
+This might include existing farmers organizations. - 9.
 To enhance the learning processes within the Regional KTN, the Consultant should prepare dedicated information and training materials.
 These materials must be "farmer-friendly" and carefully tailored to the specific characteristics of the Farmer Discussion Groups setup, considering the various productions sectors, their associated water pollution issues and the most important good agricultural practices to promote.
 As it is requested a participatory involvement of the CoGAP Champions, they also should be consulted for the preparation of the information and training materials.